kamaljitdevnagri/devnagri_docs.github.io/guide/Dota_web.md

 ## Create Order

-This is where you can create order by filling all the details
+This is where the user can create order by filling all the details.

 ![Ordersucess](./images/Ordersuccess..png)

 ## PT orders will reflect on orders page and PT

-The list of PT orders will shown under orders page as type DOTA and Premium translation page of DOTA dashboard.
+The list of PT orders will be shown under orders page as type DOTA and Premium translation page of DOTA dashboard.

 ![ordersummary](./images/DotaOrderconfirmedPT.png)